-- Shelf Units – Shelf units yield a lot of display space from a small amount of floor space by going vertical, and they also give you extra space for large graphics that help spread your visual branding and message.
+Shelf units yield a lot of display space from a small amount of floor space by going vertical.
+They also offer extra space for large graphics that help spread your visual branding and message.
 Plan carefully when you want to incorporate shelf units into your booth, especially when it comes to traffic flow.
-If the placement of your shelf display creates a bottleneck for people who want to get in and out, they’ll spend less time looking at your merchandise, if they get to it at all.
-If people walking on the aisle see a traffic jam in your booth, they’re more likely to keep walking, and if the people who are already in your booth are blocking your products from view, the passers-by have no reason to come back later.
-Placing the shelves perpendicular to the aisle ensures that at least some of your products can be seen from the aisle, even when the booth gets crowded.
+If the placement of your trade show shelf display creates a bottleneck for people who want to get in and out, they’ll spend less time looking at the merchandise.
+If people walking on the aisle see a traffic jam in your booth, they’re more likely to keep walking.
+And if the people who are already in your booth are blocking the products from view, passers-by have no reason to come back later.
+Placing trade show product display shelves perpendicular to the aisle ensures that at least some of your products are visible from the aisle, even when the booth gets crowded.

-- Display Tables – When you put your product on a display table, you immediately set it apart and give visitors a reason to wonder what it is and why it’s special.
-Having your product on a table is also a strong invitation for visitors to come and get a hands-on demonstration.
-Your team gets an extended opportunity to interact with those visitors while they try out the product, and both of those things increase your sales.
+Putting your product on a display table immediately sets it apart and gives trade show booth visitors a reason to wonder what it is and why it’s special.
+It is also a strong invitation for visitors to receive a hands-on demonstration.
+Your team gets an extended opportunity to interact with visitors while they try out the product.
+These can both increase trade show sales.